TiagoSeverino/rcj-rescue-line/README.md

-# RCJ-Rescue-Line-2014
+# RCJ-Rescue-Line-2016
-Software used by my team (Vivinhoteam) in Robocup Junior 2016 Rescue Line Secondary, where we got 12th Place in Individual category and 6th Place in Superteam category.
+Software used by my team (Storm) in Robocup Junior 2016 Rescue Line Secondary, where we got 4th Place in Individual and Superteam category.

 # Hardware